 Otago, New Zealand

-The Otago region contains Mesozoic schists which are well known in New Zealand to host gold from orogenic mineralisation.
-Shear zones in the schists have become structural hosts for gold which precipitates from fluid produced during metamorphism.
-Today explorers are using modern geological and geophysical techniques to locate these mineralised shear zones and Kenex are helping them interpret the wealth of geological data being collected to prioritise their exploration programmes saving them time, resources and money.
-Due to the mineral potential of the region and the wealth of digital geological data available, Kenex have been actively involved in prospectivity modelling studies in the region and have assisted clients with permit management and follow-up exploration of model targets.
+The Otago region contains Mesozoic schists, which are well known in New Zealand to host gold from orogenic mineralisation.
+Shear zones in the schists have become structural hosts for gold, which precipitates from fluid produced during metamorphism.
+Today explorers are using modern geological and geophysical techniques to locate these mineralised shear zones, and Kenex are helping them interpret the wealth of geological data being collected to prioritise their exploration programmes saving them time, resources and money.
+Due to the mineral potential of the region and the wealth of digital geological data available, Kenex have been actively involved in prospectivity modelling studies in the region, and have assisted clients with permit management and follow-up exploration of model targets.

-Our most recent phase of modelling in Otago was undertaken in 2006 (Hill and Partington, 2007) and used improved geochemical databases and geological interpretations to refine the prospective areas of the 2004 and 2002 studies.
+Our most recent phase of modelling in Otago was undertaken in 2006 (Hill and Partington, 2007) and used improved geochemical databases and geological interpretations to further refine the prospective areas of the 2004 and 2002 studies.